-This posts finalizes a few weeks work on comparing SLOB and ORION IO testing tools.
+This posts finalizes a few weeks of work on comparing SLOB and ORION IO testing tools.

-In this blog post I share physical IO testing results I got running SLOB and ORION on the same system on the same disks.
-I will use those results as a reference in few next blog posts.
-As of now I would like to make few points based in the results here.
+In this blog post, I will share the physical IO testing results I got by running SLOB and ORION on the same system and on the same disks.
+I will use those results as a reference in a few blog posts to come.
+As of now, I would like to make few points based in the results here.

-As SLOB takes the IO testing on Oracle Instance level you need to watch for several things before you declare official testing results.
-My suggestion is – don’t take any results for granted.
-You need to assess those before stating you are done.
-Here goes my list.
+As SLOB takes the IO testing on Oracle Instance level, you need to watch for several things before you declare official testing results.
+My suggestion is: Don’t take any result for granted.
+You need to assess those before stating that you are done.

-f you are wondering what I am busy with then this post explains it.
-As you may noticed I am still testing one of the Oracle systems using the SLOB framework and learning on my way.
-I ran several tests with the same parameters (Readers 24) and I noticed that for one reason or another awr.txt reports different runtimes.
+If you are wondering what I have been busying myself with, this post explains it.
+As you may have noticed, I am still testing one of the Oracle systems using the SLOB framework and learning on my way.
+I ran several tests with the same parameters (Readers 24) and noticed that for one reason or another awr.txt reports different runtimes.